justintmoore/active-directiory-onpremise/README.md

 </p>
 <br>
 <p align="center">
    Choose your login credentials.
 Make sure to take note and store them somewhere in case you forget.
-Click next until you get to Netowrking.
-Make sure your Virtual netowrk is set to the VNet you created.
+Click next until you get to Networking.
+Make sure your Virtual network is set to the VNet you created.
 Leave everything else as defauly and select Review and create.
 </p>
 <br>
 <p align="center">